okx/ERCs-zkkyc/ERCS/erc-XXXX.md

 ### Individual store vs global registry(store vs registry)

-If we use a store, each KYC Holder can have their own independent contract, giving them complete control over the internal permission control of the contract.
+If we use a store, each KYC Issuer can have their own independent contract, giving them complete control over the internal permission control of the contract.
 However, if we use a global registry, there are some trade-offs to consider.
 On the one hand, the advantage is that it provides a unique addressing system, where all Ethereum Compatible chains can use the same contract address.
-On the other hand, the disadvantage is that different KYC Holders may have varying permission management requirements, or they may race to preempt a certain commitmentId, or some may want to implement commitment verification mechanism.
+On the other hand, the disadvantage is that different KYC Issuers may have varying permission management requirements, or they may race to preempt a certain commitmentId, or some may want to implement commitment verification mechanism.